hackz-01/vulnerabilities-Name-List/README.md

 98. Misconfigured Security Headers
 99. Excessive Data Exposure
 100. Application Layer Denial-of-Service (DoS)
+## 101. HTTP Methods
+### HM - (HM is a tool designed for testing HTTP methods for HTTP PUT Method To RCE) - 101.
+HTTP Methods

 # More Tools
 ### ParamSpy - (ParamSpy is a powerful automation tool for detecting url in web applications.)